netrisai/docs/sandbox/Sandbox9/creating-services.rst

 Learn by Creating Services
 **************************

-Following these short exercises we will be able to demonstrate how the :ref:`Netris Controller<netris_controller_def>`, in conjunction with the :ref:`Netris Agents<netris_sw_agent>` deployed on the switches and SoftGates, is able to intelligently and automagically deploy the necessary configurations across the network fabric to provision desired services within a matter of minutes.
+Following these short exercises we will be able to demonstrate how the :ref:`Netris Controller<netris_controller_def>`, in conjunction with the :ref:`Netris Agents<netris_sw_agent>` deployed on the switches and SoftGates, is able to intelligently and automagically deploy the necessary configurations across the network fabric to provision the desired services within a matter of seconds.

 .. _s9-v-net:

 V-Net (Ethernet/Vlan/VXlan)
 ===========================
-Let's create a V-Net service to give the **srv05-nyc** server the ability to reach its gateway address.
+Let's create a V-Net service to give server **srv05-nyc** the ability to reach its gateway address.

 * In a terminal window: